Steaming hay vs. soaking hay for horses

 - Significant reduction in the sugar levels of the hay being soaked, therefore a good option for the metabolically challenged horse.

-Weather is an issue here, the hot days of summer can leave soaked hay rancid, and the cold days of winter can freeze your soaking tub.
+- Weather may be an issue with soaking hay.
+The hot days of summer can leave soaked hay rancid, and the cold days of winter can freeze your soaking tub.
+There will be more hands-on monitoring of hay that’s soaking during weather extremes.